ragibasif/watchdog/README.md

 # watchdog

-Watchdog is a minimal C library for tracking memory allocations and frees to detect memory leaks.
+Watchdog is a minimal C library for tracking memory allocations, memory reallocations, and memory frees to detect memory leaks.

 Disclaimer: **For educational and recreational purposes only.**